Loading and Configuring MathJax¶

 It is also possible to load MathJax dynamically after the page has been prepared, for example, via a GreaseMonkey script, or using a specially prepared bookmarklet.
 This is an advanced topic, however; see Loading MathJax Dynamically for more details.

 The URL that you use to obtain MathJax determines the version that you get.
-For example, cdnjs uses a URL that includes the version tag so you can load the current version via
+The CDN has the following directory structure:

-If you wish to use the development version of MathJax, you will need to install your own copy; see Installing and Testing MathJax for information on how to do that.
+will always be the most current stable release, so it will go from v2.2 to v2.3 automatically when that is released.
+Note that all the versions available on the CDN are stable versions; the development version is not hosted on the CDN.
+(If you wish to use the development version of MathJax, you will need to install your own copy; see Installing and Testing MathJax for information on how to do that.)

-If you wish to use a CDN but use your own configuration file rather than one of the pre-defined ones, see the information at the end of the Using a Local Configuration File section below.
+If you wish to use the MathJax CDN but use your own configuration file rather than one of the pre-defined ones, see the information at the end of the Using a Local Configuration File section below.